GraphBLAS/LAGraph/README.md

 This is a library plus a test harness for collecting algorithms that use the GraphBLAS.
 It contains the following files and folders:

-    CMakeLists.txt: a CMake script for compiling
+    CMakeLists.txt: a CMake script for compiling.
+Do not run cmake in this top-level directory.
+Do "make" here, which does the build in the ./build directory:

+	( cd build ; cmake .. ; make )

     Doc: documentation, including the results of doxygen